 If you have a safeguarding concern regarding a child’s welfare or the actions of a staff member, please immediately talk to:

-Mark Adamson (Designated Safeguarding Lead)
+Emma Hamilton-Smith (Headteacher) (Designated Safeguarding Lead)

-or, in his absence, to:
+or, in her absence, to:

 telephone: 01692 538 246